opdsbanasya/NamsteReact/Episode 8/README.md

 ```

 ## Creating State
-- State variables creating inside constructor using this.state.
+- State variables creating inside constructor using `this.state`.
-- this.state is object which contains all state variables.
+- `this.state` is object which contains all state variables.
-- State variables are accessed using this.state.variableName.
+- State variables are accessed using `this.state.variableName`.
-- NEVER update state directly, always use this.setState.
+- `NEVER` update state directly, always use `this.setState`.
 ```javascript
 constructor(props) {
     super(props);